yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_alerts.md

 When an application credential alert is triggered, the following users are notified:

-- The application developer that created the application associated with the credential being created, modified, or deleted.
+* The application developer that created the application associated with the credential being created, modified, or deleted.
-- Any application developer that has manage permissions for the application associated with the credential being created, modified, or deleted.
+* Any application developer that has manage permissions for the application associated with the credential being created, modified, or deleted.

-## API registration alerts
+## API registration alerts and events

 API Manager generates API registration alerts for events relating to managing APIs.